Yuan-Projects/YuanMap/README.md

 YuanMap
 =======

-A simple web-based Map Application.
+A simple web-based Map Application, powered by AngularJS.

 GPL 2